open-toolchain/tekton-catalog/README.md

 [`tekton_pipeline0.10.1_workspace`](https://github.com/open-toolchain/tekton-catalog/releases/tag/tekton_pipeline0.10.1_workspace) tag to have `v1alpha1` resources using workspaces).**

 **Note**:
-- These tasks are usable with Tekton Beta Worker Agent (Tekon definition with apiVersion: v1beta1).
+- These tasks are usable with Continuous Delivery Tekton Pipeline Worker Agent (Tekton definition with apiVersion: v1beta1).
 These tasks have been updated  following migration path described in https://github.com/tektoncd/pipeline/blob/v0.11.2/docs/migrating-v1alpha1-to-v1beta1.md

-## Breaking Changes when moving from tekton_pipeline0.10.1
+## Breaking Changes when moving from tag "tekton_pipeline0.10.1"

 - These tasks are using **kebab-case style for EVERY parameters names**.
 So parameter `pathToContext` (in previous versions of the tasks) has been renamed as `path-to-context`, parameter `clusterName` has been renamed to `cluster-name` and so on...
 - `communication` folder has been renamed to `slack` folder